confluentinc/ksql/design-proposals/klip-24-key-column-semantics-in-queries.md

 -- resulting schema: ID INT KEY, V0 INT, V1 INT (Same as above)
 ```

+### Joins

+The differences with joins is more subtle.

 With a join query, a transient query selects all columns from all sources.
 A persistent query adds
-all columns from all sources, but also adds an additional copy of the left key column.
+all columns from all sources, and also adds an additional column that stores the result of the join
+criteria.

 ```sql
 SELECT * FROM INPUT I1 JOIN INPUT_2 I2 ON I1.ID = I2.ID;